Undergraduate Fees FAQs

 That’s why we have tried to set affordable fees wherever possible to give our students the best value for money.
 It’s also why we’ll be offering National Scholarships to over 650 students from the lowest income backgrounds who demonstrate excellence in academic achievement, performance or potential.

 Can students expect to see an improvement in facilities/teaching as a result of this increased cost?

 Our fees have been set at a level which will protect future investment.
 We want to maintain our reputation for cutting-edge facilities - like our state-of-the-art virtual and simulation environments in our law, health, social work and construction departments.

 We have already invested in a state-of-the-art extension to our City Centre Campus, which provides our design and media students with purpose-built, modern facilities in the heart of Birmingham.
-Work is currently under way on a second phase of this development, providing improved student support facilities and concentrating more of our teaching on a single, central site.
+Providing improved student support facilities and concentrating more of our teaching on a single, central site.